 Dr. Shupe has published extensively in professional journals, research manuals and book chapters.
 Dr. Shupe has been teaching in graduate counseling programs for 17 years and is a contributing faculty member in the Walden University College of Social and Behavior Sciences’ Mental Health Counseling Program.
 She earned her Ed.D. from the University of Cincinnati and her M.A. in counseling psychology from Western Michigan University.

-Financial: Margery J Shupe maintains a private practice.
-She is a professor at Walden University.
+Financial: Margery Shupe maintains a private practice and has an employment relationship with Walden University.
 She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Nonfinancial: Margery J Shupe is a member of the American Counseling Association and the American Psychological Association.
+Non-financial: Margery Shupe is a member of the American Counseling Association and the American Psychological Association.